 2.8.1 Worldwide regulations

-Several countries have already established or proposed regulations for PSP.
+regulations for PSP.
 Most regulations are set for PSP toxins as a group.
-In general, limits have often been set at 400 MU/100 g or
+In

 Many countries still use the standard mouse bioassay of the AOAC International as the method of analysis for official purposes.
-A directive came into force in the European Union in January 1993 stating that the total PSP content in molluscs has to be determined according to the “biological testing method in association, if necessary, with a chemical method for detection of STX.
-If the results are challenged, the reference method shall be the biological method”.
+A directive came into force in the European Union in January 1993 stating that the total PSP content in molluscs has to be determined according to the biological testing method in association, if necessary, with a chemical method for detection of STX.
+If the results are challenged, the reference method shall be the biological method.

 Different concentration units are used to express the tolerance level: mouse units/g (MU/g) and mg/g (incidentally mg/ml).
 The latter unit seems to be less appropriate in the countries that use the mouse bioassay because they actually test for toxicity in the mouse.
 Expression of a tolerance level for PSP in µg/g would be valuable if the various PSP toxins exhibit the same toxicity, which is not the case.
 If the unit µg/g still would be preferred above MU/g, one might consider application of a toxic equivalence factor and expression of the concentration of the various PSP toxins (if these can be selectively measured) in concentration units of STX (Mons et al., 1998).